koffienl/ESPimatic/README.md

 Go to System -> Pimatic and configure your Pimatic API credentials.
 Now you can configure your sensors connected to ESP.

+# Compiling
+There are reports about not compiling on some Arduino IDE versions.
+Please use Arduino IDE 1.6.5 with esp8266 2.0.0 (with boards manager)

 # Connecting MAX7219
 The LED Matrix has 5 wires:
 VCC